mahfoozm/CoverGPT/README.md

 - Company Address: #address1
 - City, State/Province, Zip/Postal Code: #address2

+Insert a \vspace{0.5cm} at the bottom of your template (this is where the paragraph body will be inserted).

 ### TO-DO:

 - Considering a CoverGPT web app, to simplify usage.